Why is it so important to learn English idioms?

 To spend a long time getting to the main point of what you’re saying, especially because it’s embarrassing.

 “I don’t have much time, so stop beating around the bush and tell me what actually happened.”

-The next time you watch an English movie or television show, bring a notepad and write down any strange and funny expressions that you hear so you can look them up later.
+The next time you watch an English movie or TV show, bring a notepad and write down any strange and funny English expressions that you hear so you can look them up later.
 Chances are, they’re common idioms.

-And the more comfortable you get using English idioms, the closer you get to reaching full English fluency.
+And the more comfortable you get using English idioms and phrases, the closer you get to reaching full English fluency.